 To improve global life quality by inspiring sustainable multi-disciplinary food solutions.

-Funded by a bold investment of university funds to improve the human condition:The world’s greatest problems cannot be solved in a silo: they require collaboration and teamwork across disciplines.
-The Ohio State University Office of Academic Affairs and Office of Research created the Centers for Innovation and Innovation Groups to encourage trans-institutional and interdisciplinary scholarship across campus to address issues and problems of global dimension.
-Ohio State has invested $3.75 million in university funds to fuel the first five years (2010 to 2015) of the Food Innovation Center.
-Read the proposal that launched the Center.
+The world’s greatest problems cannot be solved in a silo.
+They require collaboration and teamwork across multiple disciplines.
+The Ohio State University Office of Academic Affairs and Office of Research created the Food Innovation Center (FIC) in 2010 to encourage trans-institutional and interdisciplinary scholarship across campus to address issues and problems of global dimension.
+Since that time, the FIC has attracted more than 380 faculty members, staff and graduate students who share a common interest in food, health and sustainability.

+Today, FIC members come from all 15 colleges across the university.
 Visit our member profiles to explore the depth and breadth of the Center’s expertise.

 Also in this section